kingdomseed/jhp-portfolio/memory-bank/activeContext.md

 The brand update is in progress with:
 - Color scheme update completed (see COLOR-MIGRATION-GUIDE.md)
+- Homepage service cards updated with new "Tailored Photography Experiences" option
+- Simplified CTAs on service cards for clearer user journey
 - Brand guidelines document created with clear direction for voice, tone, and messaging
 - Initial planning for content reorganization completed
-- Ready to implement text and structure changes across all pages
+- Ready to implement text and structure changes across remaining pages

 ## Recent Changes